erwininteractive/weightloss.watch/docs/TESTING.md

 # Testing Guide

-This document provides comprehensive guidance for writing and running tests in the Weight Loss Tracker application.
+This document provides comprehensive guidance for writing and running tests in the WeighTogether application.

 ## Table of Contents